cbeust/guess-card/README.md

-# A simple card trick powered by a web site
+# A simple card trick powered by a website

 ## Instructions